 The Roomba I7 uses the same camera and SLAM combo, but more features are on the software side.

 One notable improvement is the persistent mapping system that iRobot calls “Imprint Smart Mapping,” where it saves the maps in their cloud server (it can save up to ten).

 The ability to save the floor plans gives the I7 several advantages over the 960.

-First, it helps the I7 adapt to the layout of your home and determine the best route to clean each room.
+First, it helps the I7 adapt to your home’s layout and determine the best route to clean each room.

 However, tests reveal that the 960 holds its own against the I7 in this area.
 It did better than the I7 in covering a small room and took the same time to clean a larger room.